Catherine22/Frontend-Development/JavaScript/README.md

 ### Threading

-**Javascript is a single-threaded programming language**.
-But sometimes Javascript can be ''asynchronous, and that is because browsers provide **Web APIs**, which is written in languages like C++ to help Javascript do a couple of operations.
+**JavaScript is a single-threaded programming language**.
+But sometimes JavaScript can be ''asynchronous, and that is because browsers provide **Web APIs**, which is written in languages like C++ to help JavaScript deal with asynchronous tasks.
 E.g. DOM, fetch.

 Being single-threaded means there is only one call stack while running.
 Take a look at an example of call stacks: